mileskent/low-level-vault/IP.md

 # IPv6
 #todo

+# Public IP
+Public IP addresses are unique identifiers assigned by an [[Service Provider|ISP]] that allows devices to communicate over the [[Internet]]
+# Private IP
+Private IP address are unique identifiers assigned by a local network for communication within a local network.
 # Composition
 ## Unicast
 A unicast address is a logical identifier representing a single network device.
 A unicast transmission sends IP packet data to a single destination.